Tensor Graphical Lasso (TeraLasso): Introduction

-Observe that the entries of $\Psi_k$ are replicated $m_k$ times across $\Omega$ for each factor $k$.
-This replication allows us to aggregate the corresponding entries in the sample covariance matrix to obtain fast rates of convergence in estimating $\Omega$ in the operator and Frobenius norm.
+The entries of each $\Psi_k$ are replicated $m_k=16$ times across $\Omega$ for each $k$.
+This regular structure permits the aggregation of corresponding entries in the sample covariance matrix, resulting in variance reduction in estimating $\Omega$.
+This Kronecker sum gives $\Omega$ a nonseparable and interlocking repeating block structure in the covariance matrix.

-This Kronecker sum gives $\Omega$ a nonseparable and interlocking repeating block structure without having to resort to restrictive independence, separability, or Toeplitz assumptions on coordinates or blocks in $\Omega$ and $\Sigma$.
-We now give an example motivated by the neuroscience literature.
-It is becoming more common to have available repeated measurements (trials) simultaneously recorded across a set of neurons and over an ensemble of stimuli.
-Due to the trial-specific variation, one can no longer treat such trials as independent measurements of the underlying spatio-temporal process.
-A three-way tensor model with a precision matrix as defined in \eqref{Eq:model} provides a compelling alternative.
-Moreover, for $K=3$ model \eqref{Eq:model} is inherently more structured than model~\eqref{eq::twosum}.